Jason2Brownlee/blog/content/posts/sequence-of-steps.md

 My eldest practices [sabre fencing](https://en.wikipedia.org/wiki/Sabre_(fencing)) and the competitions can be quite brutal.

-A "fight" is basically a dual.
-And they have to do this again and again through a competition day.
-Hard stuff.
+A "bout" is basically a dual.
+Hard physically and emotionally.

 Many of the kids are roughly equally skilled and it often comes down to mindset on the day.
+Like most competitions, I would expect.

 Here's a cool pic [from wikipedia](https://en.wikipedia.org/wiki/Sabre_(fencing)#/media/File:Reshetnikov_v_Dolniceanu_2013_Fencing_WCH_SMS-IN_t192032.jpg):